tldr-pages/tldr/pages/common/bc.md

 `bc <<< "(1 + 2) * 2 ^ 2"`

-- Calculate with the given precision:
+- Calculate expression and force number of decimal places to 10:

 `bc <<< "scale=10; 5 / 3"`